ElektraInitiative/libelektra/doc/COMPILE.md

 ### RPATH ###

-By default Elektra uses `RPATH` to hide its plugins which should not be used to be linked against by external applications or libraries.
+By default Elektra uses `RPATH` to hide its plugins.
+This makes it obvious that external applications should *not* link against plugins.
 Instead every application should use the `elektraModulesLoad()` API to load Elektra's modules.

-The folder where the plugins are located is a subdirectory of where the libraries are located.
-If can be specified using `TARGET_PLUGIN_FOLDER` and is `elektra` by default.
+The folder where the plugins are located is a subdirectory of where the libraries are installed.
+The name of the subdirectory can be specified using `TARGET_PLUGIN_FOLDER` and is `elektra` by default.
 You might want to encode Elektra's `SOVERSION` into the folders name, if you want different major versions of Elektra be co-installable.

 Elektra's use case for `RPATH` is considered as acceptable, so we recommend to use it
 because: